EvolvedHQ/cookiecutter-kata-catch/README.md

 # Template for TDD Code Katas in C++

 Hey there.
-This is a cookiecutter template for a simple TDD code kata using Catch! and Trompeloeil.
+This is a cookiecutter template for a simple TDD code kata using [Catch2]() and - optionally [Trompeloeil]() and [fff].
 It's intended to give you a repeatable way of very quickly getting started for a "deliberate practice" session with C++.

 ## Features of this template

 This generates a project for doing a test-driven code kata in C++.

-- Includes Catch! and Trompeloeil libraries
+- Includes Catch2, Trompeloeil and fff libraries
 - Generates a header, "production" source file and an empty test
 - Generates a CMake build which will work on most platforms
-- Has some convenience targets for generating etags and running unit tests
+- Has some convenience targets forrunning unit tests

 ## Pre-requisites